-- 1. Conduct oneself in a responsible and professional manner at all times. - 2.
+- 1. Conduct oneself in a responsible and professional manner at all times and in accordance with the site's policies.
+This includes adherence to communication norms, dress code, and timeliness. - 2.
 Fulfill agreed upon time commitments.
 Any changes should be submitted in advance in writing to the site supervisor. - 3.
-Carry out established activities and any additional responsibilities which are mutually agreed upon by the student and site supervisor. - 4.
+Carry out established activities and any additional responsibilities which are mutually agreed upon by the student and site supervisor to the best of your ability. - 4.
 Raise concerns with the site supervisor and faculty supervisor if the objectives for the internship are not being met or if the supervision being received is inadequate. - 5.
-Respond to any communication from the site supervisor, university faculty supervisor, or internship coordinator in a timely manner (1-2 business days).
+Respond to any communication from the site supervisor, university faculty supervisor or internship coordinator in a timely manner (1-2 business days).